Karen Clements, BSN, MSB, ‘18

 Chief Nursing Officer, Dartmouth-Hitchcock

 As Chief Nursing Officer for the Dartmouth Hitchcock Medical Center, I am responsible for the nursing practice of approximately 1800 nurses and a budget of $104 million.
-I am responsible for quality of care for patients at the Academic Medical Center (AMC) and patient and staff engagement across the Dartmouth-Hitchcock enterprise.
+I am responsible for quality of nursing care and practice for patients at the Academic Medical Center (AMC) and the Community Group Practices (CGP) as well as, patient and staff engagement across the Dartmouth-Hitchcock enterprise.

 Q: Why did you decide to apply and ultimately matriculate into the MHCDS program?